ds-rants/ds-rants/posts/2025/2025_10_00_yall_motherfuckers_need_tests/index.md

   Here, you can interact with other external systems over the network database and such.

+Why should we adopt something like this that is usually so different from our ways?

-### Yet Most Data Science Project Fail To Ever Reach Production
+### Because Most Data Science Project Fail To Ever Reach Production

 This means were are wasting time, money, and worst we are wasting efforts in dead projects when we could do more interesting and useful things for our kind.

-There are some valid reasons, in data science we are usually in a much worse situation than developers find themselves in.
+There are some valid reasons for that.
+In data science, we are usually in a much worse situation than typical developers, namely that their best practices have generally not reached us.
+Some alleged data scientists will happily tell you that they don't version their code without trembling...

-Most of the times we need to produce large amount of code and analysis to determine if a given model has at least a chance to be even remotely useful.
+In addition, we usually need to produce large amounts of code and analysis to determine if a given model has at least a chance to be even remotely useful.
 Small changes over time in the data distribution tend to have tremendous impact over machine learning systems, even though the data model itself stays accurate.
 And you know when that happens? _All time for every damn use-case!_

 This means we need discipline, and one hell of a kind!
 We need to important key practices from other disciplines of IT, that have demonstrated effectiveness to create reliable software.

-One of these practices is testing.
+One of these practices is testing, so let's recap briefly some generalities.

 ## The Different Strategies Of Testing

-### 1. Writing No Tests At All
+### Writing No Tests At All

 You sir, are a dangerous.
 You should be thrown in jail, and your ugly, dishonest and deceiving notebook code should be lit on fire.
-You are basically handing over a pile of garbage to your coworkers and yell as you exit the building: "And good luck with any changes in business requirements, upgrade in package versions, refactoring or generally future evolutions, because you know it works on my machine..."
+You are basically handing over a pile of garbage to your coworkers and yell as you exit the building:

+> "And good luck with any changes in business requirements, upgrade in package versions, refactoring or generally future evolutions, because you know it works on my machine...oh and by the way, the business wants this model in production next week..."

-I despise you with every fiber of my being and will definitively high five you at the first occasion... in the face... with a shovel!
+I despise you with every fiber of my being and will definitively high five you at the first occasion... in the face... with a shovel...

-### 2. Writing Tests After Writing The Code
+### Writing Tests After Writing The Code

 Either you probably have good intentions and don't know how to do it but you heart is in a good place.
 Or you have been told to write tests and you reluctantly follow the orders as a good soldier.
 Regardless there are a few problems with that approach: